 |

-and instruction for configuring it to send all outgoing email
+configuring it to send all outgoing email using our servers here.

 We're happy to perform these configuration steps for you if you're prepared to